 Through a writing workshop structure, students learn that writing is a multi-step process.
-They learn to generate ideas through brainstorming and free-writing, write rough drafts, revise, edit, and publish their fiction and non-fiction pieces.
+They learn to generate ideas through brainstorming and freewriting, write rough drafts, revise, edit, and publish their fiction and nonfiction pieces.
 Students learn to construct a simple paragraph (topic sentence, supporting sentences, and conclusion) for expository writing.
 They apply, with increasing accuracy, conventional spelling, punctuation, and rules of grammar.
 Students will increase use and understanding of tenses, irregular verbs, sentence structure, prefixes, suffixes, roots, contractions, superlatives, and comparatives.
 Students receive instruction and practice for cursive letter formation.
 After students' spelling stages are determined, spelling instruction is at their individual level.
 Students extend their word knowledge through the study of sophisticated sound and pattern relationships in polysyllabic words.

-Trade books, periodicals, literary anthologies, newspaper articles, graphic organizers, journals, dictionaries, thesauri, Rebecca Sitton's spelling list of high frequency words, Word Journey spelling lists are some of the material in use.
+Trade books, periodicals, literary anthologies, newspaper articles, graphic organizers, journals, dictionaries, thesauri, and Word Journey spelling lists are some of the material in use.

-Formal and informal assessment tools will be used, including teacher observation, self-assessment, writings, student read-alouds, and performance assessments.
+Informal assessment tools will be used, including teacher observation, self-assessment, writings, student read-alouds, and performance assessments.
+Formal reading assessments are completed twice a year.